-15.1 We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism.
-This is as a safeguarding matter like any other and these processes will be applied to support children and their families where vulnerabilities are identified.

-- 15.2 All school staff and governors have completed Prevent training. - 15.3 We have in place and monitor appropriate web filtering systems so that pupils cannot view potentially extreme material. - 15.4 Staff understand the need for a culture of vigilance to be present in the school to support safeguarding.
+- 15.1 We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism.
+This is a safeguarding matter like any other and these processes will be applied to support children and their families where vulnerabilities are identified. - 15.2 All school staff and governors have completed Prevent training. - 15.3 We have in place and monitor appropriate web filtering systems so that pupils cannot view potentially extreme material. - 15.4 Staff understand the need for a culture of vigilance to be present in the school to support safeguarding.
 This includes awareness and sensitivity to changes in the attitudes of pupils, which may indicate they are at risk of radicalisation.

-16.E-Safety
+16. E-Safety

-- 16.1 All staff are aware of the school policy on E-Safety which sets out our expectations relating to: - 16.1.1 Creating a safer online learning environment, - 16.1.2 Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking, - 16.1.3 Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including sexting (youth-produced sexual imagery), - 16.1.4 Use of mobile technology both within school and on school trips/ outings - 16.1.5 Use of camera equipment, including smart phones, - 16.1.6 What steps to take if there are concerns and where to go for help, - 16.1.7 Staff use of social media as set out in the Staff Code of Conduct. - 16.2 Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
-This includes sexting and image exchange under threat or through coercion. - 16.3 Pupils, staff and parents/carers are supported to understand the risks posed by: - 16.3.1 the CONTENT accessed by pupils - 16.3.2 their CONDUCT on-line - 16.3.3 and who they have CONTACT with in the digital world. - 16.4 We have a separate Mobile Phone Policy which sets out the acceptable use of mobile technologies by pupils whilst onsite.
-This includes sanctions which will be applied when these boundaries are not adhered to.
+- 16.1 All staff are aware of the school policy on E-Safety which sets out our expectations relating to: - 16.1.1 Creating a safer online learning environment, - 16.1.2 Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking, - 16.1.3 Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including sexting (youth-produced sexual imagery), - 16.1.4 Use of mobile technology both within school and on school trips/ outings - 16.1.5 Use of camera equipment, including smart phones, - 16.1.6 What steps to take if there are concerns and where to go for help, - 16.1.7 Staff use of social media as set out in the Staff Code of Conduct. - 16.2 Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our

-- 16.5 Visitors to our school are respectfully requested to turn all mobile devices off.
-This is a safeguarding measure for our pupils. - 16.6 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct.
+- anti-bullying procedures.
+This includes sexting and image exchange under threat or through coercion. - 16.3 Pupils, staff and parents/carers are supported to understand the risks posed by: - 16.3.1 the CONTENT accessed by pupils - 16.3.2 their CONDUCT on-line - 16.3.3 and who they have CONTACT with in the digital world. - 16.4 Visitors to our school are respectfully requested to turn all mobile devices off.
+This is a safeguarding measure for our pupils. - 16.5 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct.